feather-test/feather-test/README.md

 **Extremely lightweight test coverage**

-*For when you know you need validation, but you don't want to configure a full-featured test suite*
+*For when you know you need validation, but you don't want to configure a heavy test suite*

 ## Install
 ```